Manka-Mohamet/solo/README.md

 the two most used c compilers are `llvm` and `gcc`.

 You will need to install `c compiler`,
-The favourite c compiler is `gcc` i recomend you to use this one.
+My favourite c compiler is `gcc` i recomend you to use this one.
 But you can you use what compiler that you like.

 Run this to generate the solo binary file